 The basic interface of a VFD will consist of:

-- LCD (Liquid Crystal Display) of the spindles current speed shown in RPM (Rotations Per Minute)
+- LCD displaying the spindles current speed, displayed as RPM (Rotations Per Minute)

 - Potentiometer or buttons to increment or decrement the speed